 Check our comparison post on New Orleans swamp tours for all types of options.

-If you want a more affordable option, consider hopping on the Canal Street/Algiers Point ferry.
-This boat only costs $2 to ride, and it can offer pretty great views of the city during sunset and after dark.
-For more information about this service, make sure to visit our post about riverboats in New Orleans.
+If you want a more affordable option, consider hopping on the $2 Canal Street/Algiers Point ferry, which offers pretty great views of the city during sunset and after dark.

 If you’re in the mood for a fun and interesting night on the town, check this list of the Top 10 Burlesque Shows in New Orleans.